Article by Wayne L. Westcott, Ph.D., Jose Vaighese, M.D., Nancy Moynihan, M.S., Rita La Rosa Loud, B.S., Scott Whitehead, B.S.

 (68.6 – 70.3)

 *Statistically significant improvement (p<0.05)

-Check out AAHF specialty CEC programs to learn more about exercise and nutrition for special populations!
+Check out AAHF’s specialty CEC programs to learn more about resistance training and fitness nutrition for special populations!

 - Aloia, J., D. Mc Gowan, A. Vaswani, et al. Relationship of menopause to skeletal and muscle mass.
 American Journal of Clinical Nutrition, 53: 1378-1383, 1991.